All Episodes

 Let me first go to Rudy Giuliani saying a couple of things.

-And now I'm going through my brain since you you know I was a big part of that campaign.
+And now I'm going through my brain since you know I was a big part of that campaign.

 I'm trying to figure out who was the spy.

-Now I'm wondering is it this person or that person or this person?
+Now I'm wondering, is it this person or that person or this person?

-Uh now, if there's a spy, they got nothing from it.
+Now, if there's a spy, they got nothing from it.

-Look, they they'd be able to bring their case right now if the spy had any incriminating information.
+Look, they'd be able to bring their case right now if the spy had any incriminating information.

-All right, so the the president is correct.
+So the president is correct.

-Good luck if you try to delete 33,000 emails, acid wash your hard drive and and beat up your electronic devices that have subpoenaed information, and that of course leading to an exoneration before an investigation.
+Good luck if you try to delete 33,000 emails, acid wash your hard drive, and beat up your electronic devices that have subpoenaed information.

 And three days later, what have we been learning?

-The big New York Times piece, exactly as I said, when I saw it, I was stunned.
+Exactly as I said, when I saw it, I was stunned.

 How are you, sir?